114 West District Rd., Unionville, Connecticut 06085

 Our school mission is to engage students in significant learning experiences that inspire them to achieve high standards through consistent effort.
 Our school vision is to create a learning-focused community in which all students can develop their talents in a caring and collaborative atmosphere that values diversity and promotes kindness, responsibility and service to others.
 We want West District students to feel individually known and respected and have an important voice and role in our school.
 Through continual inquiry into our teaching practice, we seek to have each child succeed in significant learning tasks and achieve high standards through the combined efforts of students, teachers and West District families.
 These essential ingredients are the heart of our school's mission:

 Our teachers are dedicated and well-trained professionals who set high expectations for themselves and their students.
 Teachers participate in job-embedded professional development and continually use student work, student assessments and collegial conversations as the basis for improving and adjusting instruction.

 Our school enjoys active community support, and parent-teacher collaboration is at the heart of West District's success.
-Parents and grandparents support our school library, publishing center, technology program and classrooms.
+Parents and grandparents support our school library, technology program and classrooms.
 We have an active Parent Teacher Organization (PTO), which in recent years has helped to provide an accessible playground, stage curtains, instruments, audio-visual technology, and a yearly series of cultural programs for our students, including authors- and illustrators-in-residence.
 Our parents work in partnership with school personnel and actively support children's learning at home and at school.
 Working parents are supported with our Extended Care and Learning (EXCL) program.